Rapid City Metro Area Profile - Local Employment Dynamics (LED)

 Earnings by Gender and Age

-Overall, women's average monthly earnings increased by 2.1 percent.
-Earnings for the two oldest age groups declined, each by less than 1 percent.
-Earnings for women 45 to 54 years old increased the most at 4.5 percent.
+Overall, women's average monthly earnings increased by 1.3 percent; none of the female age groups earnings declined over the year.
+Earnings for women 65 to 99 years old increased the most at 5.4 percent.

 Rapid City MSA On The Map

 The following graphics provide labor shed data (where people in the area live and work) for the Rapid City MSA.
-At the beginning of the second quarter in 2011 (the most current data available), 87.2 percent of people who lived in the Rapid City MSA had a primary job in the MSA.
-The other 12.8 percent lived in the MSA, but worked outside the area.
-Of those employed in the area, 18.9 percent commute from outside the MSA.
+At the beginning of the second quarter in 2011 (the most current data available), 86.9 percent of the workers who lived in the Rapid City MSA had a primary job in the MSA.
+The other 13.1 percent lived in the MSA, but worked outside the area.
+Of those employed in the area, 17.6 percent commute from outside the MSA.
 A primary job is the highest paying job for an individual worker.
 Primary jobs are public- and private-sector jobs, one job per worker.

 About the Local Employment Dynamics (LED) Data